UBC offers both merit-based (fellowships, scholarships, prizes) and need-based financial assistance (bursaries, grants, loans, work study).

 This prize is broken down into the categories below:

-- Outstanding Service in the Department (1 Doctoral, 1 Master’s) (submit the following materials: cover letter highlighting your service work, one nomination letter, and a curriculum vitae detailing your service work, and two nomination letters)
+• Outstanding Service in the Department (1 Doctoral, 1 Masters).
+Submit the following materials: cover letter highlighting your service work, one nomination letter, and a curriculum vitae detailing your service work.

-Prize winners for the MEd paper and MA thesis are selected on the basis of nomination and academic merit.
+Winners for the M.Ed Graduating Paper and MA Thesis are selected on the basis of nomination (from faculty members) and academic merit.
 Winners of the Service Awards are selected on the basis of nomination (from faculty members and students) and the strength of the record of service.
 Students do not apply for this prize unless nominated.
 Nominees must be full-time students to receive these awards.

 #1986 – Mary Ashworth Memorial Graduate Scholarship in Education

-A scholarship totalling $2,100 has been endowed by the UBC Language and Literacy Education alumni, and the family and friends of Dr. Mary Ashworth, Professor Emerita of Language Education, and founder of the TESL undergraduate and graduate programs at UBC, who passed away on January 20, 2009.
+A $3,750* scholarship has been endowed by the the Language and Literacy Education alumni, and the family and friends of Dr. Mary Ashworth, Professor Emerita of Language Education, and founder of the TESL undergraduate and graduate programs at UBC, who passed away on January 20, 2009.
 The scholarship is offered to an outstanding master’s or doctoral student in the Faculty of Education who is focusing on teaching English as a Second Language.
-The award is made on the recommendation of the Department of Language and Literacy Education in consultation with the Faculty of Graduate Studies.
+The award is made on the recommendation of the Department of Language and Literacy Education in consultation with the Faculty of Graduate and Postdoctoral Studies.

 #1978 Ann Hawson Memorial Prize in Language Education

-A $200 prize has been endowed by friends and family in memory of Ann Hawson (Ph.D.-LLED, 1997), who passed away in 1998, for a graduate student who has achieved a high standing in Language Education.
+A $300* prize has been endowed by friends and family in memory of Dr. Ann Hawson (Ph.D.-LLED, 1997), who passed away in 1998, for a graduate student who has achieved a high standing in Language Education.
 The award is made on the recommendation of the Faculty of Education.

-To commemorate Ann Hawson’s research which was interdisciplinary and innovative, the prize acknowledges the best PhD/MA thesis in MLED and TESL that demonstrates an interdisciplinary or innovative approach to research in second language education/learning in the previous calendar year (Jan.
-1 to Dec 31.).
+To commemorate Dr. Hawson’s research, which was interdisciplinary and innovative, the prize acknowledges the best PhD/MA thesis in MLED and TESL that demonstrates an interdisciplinary or innovative approach to research in second language education/learning in the previous calendar year (Jan.
+1 to Dec.
+31.).